 International adoption is more expensive.
+To adopt internationally, there are several things to consider and plan for.
 Travel costs, immigration fees, and paying an agency to navigate between two different countries are just some of the reasons for the difference in cost.
 The money is not buying a child, but it is certainly paying for a lot of government paperwork and oversight.

-Each country has its own requirements for adoptive families, including the U.S. Families may qualify for one country’s program and not another’s.
+Each country has its own requirements for adoptive families to adopt internationally, including the U.S. Families may qualify for one country’s program and not another’s.
 In our case, we did not qualify for domestic adoption due to our family size, but we did qualify for some other countries’ adoption programs at varying times.
 Where a family chooses to adopt from may be solely determined by the program for which they qualify.

 Presence of birth families

 Children need families regardless of where those children are from.
 There are not better children or more valuable children or more worthy children; all children, all people, have value.
-This also means that one adoption path is not better than another if a child finds a permanent family in an ethical manner.
+This also means that one adoption path is not better than another if a child ethically finds a permanent family.